Scope and Working Groups

 Chairs: Prof. Daria Battini, Prof. Fabio Sgarbossa, Prof. Christoph Glock, Prof. Eric Grosse, Prof. Martina Calzavara

-Despite the opportunities the automatization of industrial and logistic systems offers, many companies still rely on human work in many areas.
-Most planning models that have been proposed in the past to support managerial decision making in industrial and logistic systems have neglected the specific characteristics of human workers, which often led to unrealistic planning outcomes or work schedules that may even be harmful to workers employed in the system.
-To guarantee a high level of productivity and efficiency and to make sure that decision support models reflect reality as good as possible, it is necessary to consider human factors in addition to economic aspects in designing industrial and logistic systems.
-Even though recent research has started to integrate human factors issues into decision support models – for example by modelling learning effects or human energy expenditure –, there still seems to be a large gap in the literature concerning the development of decision support models for industrial and logistic systems that take account of the interaction between the human worker and the work environment.
-The latter can, to a large extent, be influenced by the system designer.
+Despite the opportunities that the automation of industrial and logistic systems offer, many companies still rely on human work in many areas.
+Most models proposed in the past to support managerial decision-making in industrial and logistic systems have neglected the specific characteristics of human workers, which often leads to unrealistic planning outcomes or systems that underperform or may even be harmful to workers.
+To guarantee high productivity and efficiency and ensure that decision support models reflect reality as much as possible, it is necessary to consider human factors (synonymous with ergonomics) in designing industrial and logistic systems that are reliable, efficient, and safe workplaces.
+Even though recent research has started to integrate human factors issues into decision support models – for example by modeling learning effects or human energy expenditure – there is still a significant gap in the literature concerning the development of decision support models for industrial and logistic systems that take account of the interactions between the human worker and the design of the logistics system.
+The technical system can, unlike the worker, be comprehensively influenced by the system designer.
+Generally, human factors (perceptual, cognitive, physical and psychosocial aspects in the workplace) determine the performance of industrial and logistics systems to a large extent if human operators are employed.
+This aspect becomes more challenging in light of an aging workforce, which will likely put human factors-related issues in logistics – such as the risk of making errors at work or developing musculoskeletal disorders – on top of the agendas in many companies.
+In addition, the consequences of using Industry 4.0 technologies that substitute or assist operators in their manual work, such as augmented reality, adaptable workstations or cobots, are not yet fully understood in light of human performance, errors, work motivation, and technology acceptance.
+However, research in this area is an inevitable and important step toward the vision of Industry 5.0, emphasizing human-centered work, environmental sustainability, and system resilience.

 This working group aims at investigating the development of innovative approaches for the integration of human factors in industrial and logistic system design.
 Topics may include, but are not limited to:

-- Ergonomics in operations and logistics management
+- Physical, cognitive and psychosocial human factors in operations and logistics management

-- Learning and forgetting aspects in industrial systems
+- Learning and forgetting in industrial systems

 - The impact of system design on human errors